cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
  - Tag List should respond to DataNotifications?
- - Changed generation needs to check for deletes
  - To Excel needs some formatting for Body Content and Maybe an option to Exclude it?
  - Content Testing:
   - Ironwood Integration Tests for Context File Add, Context Image Add, Post, Note, Link